 — Eli Lever (@aussieflya) September 6, 2024

-He also had to use a more expensive construction method at one end of the property because a city agency had left materials blocking one site entrance and for weeks ignored Lever’s frantic pleas to move them.
+He also had to use a more expensive construction method at one end of the property, 1663 East New York Avenue near the East New York LIRR station, because a city agency had left materials blocking one site entrance and for weeks ignored Lever’s frantic pleas to move them.

 Other problems were self-inflicted, such as a measurement error that contractors discovered after piles were driven into the ground two feet short of where they should have gone.